-The big boss man, though, remains elusive.
-Last month, Dutch police offered the highest reward in the country’s history: €100,000 euros for information leading to his capture or the arrest of his second-in-command Said Razzouki.
-Taghi has also been placed on Europol’s list of Most Wanted criminals.
+The big boss man, though, remained elusive.
+In November of 2018, Dutch police offered the highest reward in the country’s history: €100,000 euros for information leading to his capture or the arrest of his second-in-command Said Razzouki.
+Taghi was also placed on Europol’s list of Most Wanted criminals.

-Far away, out of reach from the law, operating in the shadows, he haunts his enemies.
+Far away, out of reach from the law, operating in the shadows, he continued to haunt his enemies.